mehtadhiraj/IOT-project/README.md

 This system make your tap work smartly.
 It gets stopped on its own as soon as your bucket is full.
 It works irrespective to the size of bucket.

 # IOT project
-Tap can also be managed by a mombile handset using a mbile app.
+Tap can also be managed by a mobile handset using a mbile app.

 # Technology used
 Firebase , Arduino, Android